 Previous | Next

 Evina stood up and walked to Mr. Alumi's Office.
-An infuriated looking Pencil Pusher stormed out and the Head Hunter told Evina to come in.
+An infuriated looking Pencil Pusher stormed out, and the Head Hunter invited Evina to come in.
 He tried to avoid looking out the spacious window behind his desk.

-"So, how are you doing?" the boss asked while propping his hands up on his desk.
+"So, how are you doing?" the boss asked while propping his hands on his desk.

-"Much better than yesterday."
-Evina replied heatedly but honestly.
+"Much better than yesterday," Evina replied, irritably but honestly.

 Mr. Alumi appeared puzzled.
 "Did your work yesterday not meet your satisfaction?"

-"No, not really; I almost got fired and that's not very fun, is it?"
-Once he said it he knew it was the wrong thing.
+"No, not really; I almost got fired, and that's not very fun, is it?"
+Once he said it, he knew it was the wrong thing to say.